enterpriseready/enterpriseready/content/gdpr/index.md

 type = "gdpr"
 +++

 The European Union’s [General Data Protection Regulation (GDPR)](https://www.eugdpr.org/) takes effect on May 25, 2018, and is rife with provisions that will impact the way in which SaaS vendors and their customers interact with each other.
-While it might be a big win for private citizens seeking some sovereignty over their personal information, it will undoubtedly make life at least a little trickier for every company doing business in the EU, employing EU citizens or handling the personal data of European citizens.
+While it might be a big win for private citizens seeking some sovereignty over their personal information, it will undoubtedly make life at least a little trickier for every company doing business in the EU, employing EU citizens, handling the personal data of European citizens or doing business with companies who do business in the EU.

 Boiled down to its essence, GDPR mandates that any companies storing data about European citizens will need to keep a close eye on their data-privacy practices—as well as those of their vendors and their vendors’ vendors—in order to ensure personal data is being handled within the confines of the new law.
 Those confines range from proper disclosure to citizens about how their data is being used to reasonable techniques for keeping that data secure.
 GDPR also places strict timelines on disclosure of data breaches and, in some cases, mandates the appointment of a data protection officer.